Fitting and shaping a princess seam

 Princess seams are wonderful!

 They look nice!
-Moreover, a garment with princess seams (such as the Trench Coat in Sewing Life Magazine 1) is easier to fit because you can adjust the shaping in the seams.
+Moreover, a garment with princess seams (such as The Little Basic Dress (MariaDenmark 409) or the Trench Coat in Sewing Life Magazine 1) is easier to fit because you can adjust the shaping in the seams.
 Even if you don’t have that much fitting experience.

 All it takes is a quick muslin and some pins.
 And a pencil and ruler for adjusting the pattern.